apmoore1/Research-Resources-List/README.md

 ## Rebuttals
 * The approach on how to write rebuttals for [COLING 2018](http://coling2018.org/pc-blog/) by [Emily M. Bender](http://faculty.washington.edu/ebender/): [**LINK**](http://coling2018.org/author-response/)
+* The [CVPR 2020 tutorial How to write a good review?](https://sites.google.com/view/making-reviews-great-again/home) from the reviewing section above also includes a session on how to write a good rebuttal.

 ## Publishing
 * Slides by [Sam Bowman](http://www.nyu.edu/projects/bowman/) from NYU on how to find related work, setup experiments and analysis the results for an NLP paper but a lot of the slides are applicable I think to ML papers in general as well.
 Slides [**HERE**](https://drive.google.com/file/d/1kUarnxZNa-ojz0KvZFmHeAEFwTkEH7lg/edit)